Sinicha/todolist-nodejs-api/README.md

 Why ?
 This is just a personnal project to try Node.js with Elasticsearch database.
 This is the api part.

+The project is an todo list api with authentication.

 # Pre-request